 “(All the contractors) are in high demand (with people) trying to get back into their houses.
 I don’t know where we’re actually starting,” Folino.

 She’s missing her neighbors but is focusing on bringing her pups home for now.

-“We just need a fence to bring our huskies home,” she said.Grab the FREE WDTN News App for iPhone or Android.
+“We just need a fence to bring our huskies home,” she said.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.